 Be careful not to lock out all users with the Admin role.
-In this state, no user will have the rights to configure user accounts!
+If this happens, no user will have the rights to configure user accounts.

-- This configuration menu is available only to users with the Admin role. - For user authentication settings, such as two-factor authentication and account locking rules, refer to Chapter 3.18.1. - The user will be prompted to change their password in the following situations: - When logging into the new router for the first time. - When a user's password has been forcefully changed by a user with the Admin role upon their first login. - When a Configuration Reset or Factory Reset is performed on the router.
+- This configuration menu is available only to users with the Admin role. - For user authentication settings, such as two-factor authentication and account locking rules, refer to Chapter 3.18.1. - See Chapter 5.2.3 Forced Password Change for situations where the user will be prompted to change their password.

-To manage users, open the Manage Users form in the Administration section of the main menu, as shown in Figure 97.
+To manage users, open the Manage Users form in the Administration section of the main menu, as shown in Figure 96.
 In this figure, you can see that there are two users defined on the router: root with the Admin role, and the user Alice with the User role.
 By clicking the Add User button, the user John (whose data is filled in the form) will be added to the router.

-Manage Users root Alice Admin Lock Modify User Lock Modify Delete Role Username Admin John Must be at least 6 characters long New Password Confirm Password Must be at least 6 characters long Must not be palindrome Must not contain username SSH Public Key ssh-rsa AAAAB3NzaC1yc2EAAAADAQABAAABAQCMNgYZU504EkVocFQZJJDbmUWe4WbcCIe3 aXaEtz1Ez30c0/iNTJSNZt10QcY8RmX09nUew0G9H/kC+vP3Px0jRdQAAnJMVtmT lVsdJNe5hzkI7oMfBcVDMn3aAcx1T8PQp7YyIPSMURHDTEFa3tUCpGna/QbtXAa3 97vKRAw765uLiC7ENwBH0axsX6v4xUlqF3Awz7ImUw+PVEe09zjpkpJ3YzJzdzIz Phone Number Load From File +15551234567 Email Address Add User address@email.com
+Manage Users root Alice Admin Lock Modify User Lock Modify Delete Role Username Admin John New Password Confirm Password Must be at least 6 characters long Must not be palindrome Must not contain username SSH Public Key ssh-rsa AAAAB3NzaC1yc2EAAAADAQABAAABAQCMNgYZU504EkVocFQZJJDbmUWe4WbcCIe3 aXaEtz1Ez30c0/iNTJSNZt10QcY8RmX09nUew0G9H/kC+vP3Px0jRdQAAnJMVtmT 1VsdJNe5hzkI7oMfBcVDMn3aAcx1T8PQp7YyIPSMURHDTEFa3tUCpGna/QbtXAa3 ▼ 97vKRAw765uLiC7ENwBH0axsX6v4xU1qF3Awz7ImUw+PVEe09zjpkpJ3YzJzdzIz Phone Number Email Address +15551234567 address@email.com Add User

-Figure 97: Modify User Page
+Figure 96: Modify User Page